Restore a Service

 Services that don't supply permissions or resources to Hub can be restored just by opening the Services page and adding them again.
 For instructions, see Add a Service to Hub.

-Services that are fully integrated with Hub (like Upsource and YouTrack) cannot be restored as easily.
+Services that are fully integrated with Hub (like YouTrack) cannot be restored as easily.
 These services provide their own sets of permissions that are added to Hub roles and resources that are added to Hub projects.
 When the service is deleted, these permissions and resources are also removed from Hub.

 Restore from Backup